 - Weigh the flour, baking powder, sugar and butter into the mixing bowl and mix for 5 sec/speed 8 until breadcrumbs form.

-- Add the milk and all but 2 tablespoons of the beaten eggs and mix for 10 sec/speed 4 then knead for 30-40 secs on the dough setting until it comes together.
+- Add the milk and all but 2 tablespoons of the beaten eggs.
+Mix for 10 sec/speed 4, then knead for 30-40 secs on the dough setting until the mixture comes together.

 - Using a floured rolling pin, gently roll out to 2cm thick and using a 6cm cutter, cut into shapes.
-Gather the trimmings then cut out the remaining dough.
+Gather the trimmings, then cut out the remaining dough.
 Repeat until you have 12 scones.
-Dipping the cutter in flour first helps it not to stick to the dough.
+Dipping the cutter in flour first helps it not stick to the dough.

-- Lift the scones carefully onto a baking tray (I use an egg flipper) and brush the tops with the reserved egg mixture.
+- Lift the scones carefully onto the baking tray (I use a spatular) and brush the tops with the reserved egg mixture.

-- Once baked, cool on a wire rack and serve warm with clotted cream, jam or just lashings of butter!
+- Once baked, cool on a wire rack and serve warm with clotted cream, jam or simply lashings of butter!

 Notes